Joseph Matino

 pct stop 300

-Use the pct resize command to increase the container’s root file system size.
-Run this command on the Proxmox VE host.
+Use the pct resize command to increase the container root filesystem size:

-You will see a confirmation that the logical volume has been resized.
+The system will show confirmation that the logical volume has been resized.
+This process usually completes quickly since it only involves updating storage allocation.

 pct start 300